 Anisa has been compared to artists such as Jewel, Sarah McLachlan, and Joni Mitchell.
 In a folk-inspired pop style, she engages audiences with her down-to-earth stage presence and intimate, story-telling lyrics.
 Her lyrics are sometimes playful, sometimes nostalgic, always honest, and at times heart-wrenching.
 But even when she speaks of painful aspects of human existence, she does so from an uplifting and hopeful perspective.
 Many people find her music cathartic.
 One fan explained: "It's like therapy... it's sincere.
 When she performs, it's as if she's in your living room.”
 Anisa also writes songs inspired by the writings of the Baha'i Faith.

 Born into a musical family, Anisa began her journey as a child who loved to write poetry and sing.
-She started piano lessons at age nine and by twelve years old she was strumming her first guitar chords and writing songs.
-She sang in elementary and high school choirs and talent shows then studied music at Michigan State University.
-She started performing in coffee houses, clubs and festivals, eventually opening for national acts.
-She spent six years in Nashville where she co-wrote pop, Americana, and alt-country songs for other artists, sang on demos and played at writers showcases including performing at the Bluebird Cafe.
+She started piano lessons at age nine and by twelve years old she was strumming her first guitar chords and writing her first songs.
+She sang in high school choirs and talent shows then studied music at Michigan State University.
+She began performing in coffee houses, clubs, and festivals, eventually opening for national acts and playing to crowds of 10,000 plus.
+She spent six years in Nashville where she co-wrote pop, Americana, and alt-country songs for other artists, sang on demos, and played at writers showcases including performing at the iconic Bluebird Cafe.
 She currently calls Michigan home.